TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Ouput-signoff.md

 ## Function of the Subsystem

 The goal of the output subsystem is to take the analog signal received from the processor, amplify the signal through a audio power amplifier, and drive it to the speaker so that it can be emitted.
 The power amplifier will need to amplify the analog signal to an appropiate level for the speaker to be able to output it into the room.
-The speaker and amplifier must have internal impedences that are compatible and the speaker needs to be able to have an efficiency and sound pressure level to adequately cover a certain portion of the room.
+The speaker and amplifier must have internal impedances that are compatible and the speaker needs to be able to have an efficiency and sound pressure level to adequately cover a certain portion of the room.

 ## Constraints